conjurer-rich/user-needs-mapping/_pages/home.md

 learn-more-list:
     - "**Step-by-step guide to User Needs Mapping:** Learn how to use User Needs Mapping to align your teams around the needs of your users.
 [Read the guide.](/docs/introduction-to-user-needs-mapping)"
     - "**Common challenges and how to overcome them:** See how organizations have overcome common challenges with User Needs Mapping.
 [Read the article.](/docs/challenges)"
-    - "**Key takeaways for success:** Learn the key takeaways for success with User Needs Mapping.
-[Read the article.](/articles/2025-01-02-unm07-key-takeaways-user-needs-mapping)"
 ---

 {% include section.html
-    title="When Product and Engineering teams don’t align, progress can grind to a halt." main_content="Wouldn't it be great to align product and engineering with a simple, visual and accessible approach?..." image_path="/assets/images/Movie-goer-full-user-needs-map.png"
+    title="When Product and Engineering teams don’t align, progress can grind to a halt." main_content="You can avoid this with a simple, visual and accessible approach..." image_path="/assets/images/Movie-goer-full-user-needs-map.png"
     post_fix_text="Welcome to User Needs Mapping, an approach to bridge the gap,\\
     so your teams can **collaborate more effectively** and **deliver value faster**."